 This course is designed for first-year Huron University students.
 There are no pre-requisites for this course.
-The course aims to help students (a) understand the underlying assumptions of what may be referred to as academic writing, (b) develop critical thinking by analyzing and reflecting upon selected readings to uncover their implicit arguments and purpose, (c) practice writing effectively across a variety of disciplines, and (d) understand the relationship between critical reading, critical thinking and critical writing.
-Assigned articles will provide the basis for short written responses with an emphasis on cogent argument and clear purpose.
-Students are expected to participate in discussions of articles, sharing ideas to develop reasonable interpretations and foster the skills necessary for critical analysis.
+The course aims to help students (a) understand the underlying assumptions of what may be referred to as academic writing, (b) develop critical thinking by interacting with selected readings to uncover their implicit arguments and purpose, (c) practice writing effectively across a variety of disciplines, and (d) understand the relationship between critical reading, critical thinking and critical writing.
+Assigned readings will provide the basis for short written responses with an emphasis on cogent argument and clear purpose.
+Students are expected to participate in online and in-class discussions of articles, sharing ideas to develop reasonable interpretations and foster critical reading/writing skills.
 Four formal pieces of writing (Summary, Critical Review, Annotated Bibliography, and Research Paper) are required.
-These formal assignments aim to develop familiarity with (a) present academic forms of writing (b) their historical development, and (c) the rapidly evolving contexts in which they appear.
+These formal assignments aim to develop familiarity with (a) acknowledged forms of academic writing (b) their historical development, and (c) the rapidly changing contexts within which they are currently evolving.

-In-class exercises, quizzes and discussion are key components of this course, and help to illumine and define the current expectations placed upon academic writers by their diverse communities.
-Due to the integrated nature of the assignments and in-class work, attendance is mandatory.
+In-class exercises, quizzes and discussion are key components of this course, and help to illumine and define current expectations placed upon academic writers by their diverse readership communities.
+Due to the integrated nature of the assignments and in-class work, attendance is expected.